Skip to contents

 #> [1] TRUE

 Third, FLAREr requires GLM specific configurations files.
 For applications that require on water temperature, only the GLM namelist file is needed.
-Applications that require other water quality variables will require additional namelist files that are associated with the AED model.
+Applications that require other water quality variables will require additional namelist files that are associated with the aed model.

 file.copy(system.file("extdata", "configuration", "default", "glm3.nml", package = "FLAREr"), file.path(lake_directory, "configuration", "default", "glm3.nml"))